ETHTaipei-Hachathon/Rep-ZKore/README.md

 # ZKore
-An application that can prove your reputation and credit score without revealing any personal information.
+An application that can prove user reputation and credit score without revealing any personal information.
 # Contract address

 ## Deployed Addresses